RESEARCH AREAS

 ABOUT THE PROGRAM

-The Prevention of Terrorism Program advances research and policy engagement on the evolving nature of violent extremism, terrorism and counterterrorism responses across the Horn of Africa and the Great Lakes region.
-The program analyses the drivers, trends, and impacts of violent extremism, including radicalization pathways, recruitment networks, and the role of local, regional, and global dynamics in shaping terrorist threats.
+The Prevention of Terrorism Program advancing research and policy engagement on violent extremism, terrorism and counterterrorism across the Horn of Africa and the Great Lakes region.
+The program analyses the evolving nature of violent extremism and terrorism in the region, examining radicalisation pathways, ideological frameworks, recruitment networks, and the interplay between local grievances and transnational jihadist movements.
+It situates these threats within the broader political, social, and economic context of fragile and conflict-affected states, recognising that sustainable security cannot be achieved through coercive measures alone.

 Key Activities